Weekly review of Azerbaijan’s foreign exchange market

 0.0243

-The official exchange rate of the manat against the Turkish lira has risen by 0.0003 manat.
-The average AZN/RUB rate has fallen by 0.0002 manat and totaled 0.0906 manat.
+The official exchange rate of the manat against the Turkish lira has went up by 0.0001 manat.
+The average AZN/RUB rate has increased by 0.0001 manat and totaled 0.0905 manat.

 |